Mealine/kaloudasdev-links/CONTRIBUTING.md

-# Contributing to Professional VS Code Project Ideas
+# Contributing to KaloudasDev Links Website

 Thank you for your interest in contributing!
 The goal of this repository is to be a high-quality, professional resource for developers.